Shell

 - Environment variable convention:

-means your script should write to$GRACE_OUTPUT_REPORT_DATA
+name: REPORT_DATAmeans your script should write to$GRACE_OUTPUT_REPORT_DATA.

 - Example: An output with